 When renting a car in Ireland, it is also standard procedure to put a fat hold on your credit card — sometimes upwards of $3000+ (depending on the agency).
 This can be a real problem for travelers, especially if they are paying for a lot of the trip on their card (flights, hotels, food, etc.).

-I always recommend having a few different credit cards and payment options when you travel, and it’s definitely an important thing to consider when renting a car in Ireland.
+As mentioned in our money travel tips post, I always recommend having a few different credit cards and payment options when you travel; and it’s definitely an important thing to consider when renting a car in Ireland.
 It is also critical that you NOT use a debit card, but an actual credit card.
 The last thing you want is to have them actually remove that sum of money from your checking account.
 With a credit card, you don’t notice it’s being held (unless you are at your limit and need to use it).

-Yet Another Insurance Waiver: Excess Damage / Super Damage
+Yet Another Waiver for Ireland Rental Car Insurance: Excess Damage / Super Damage

-You know things must be a little rough on the roads when there is yet another insurance waiver…and especially when it’s called Excess Damage and Super Damage!
+You know things must be a little rough on the roads in Ireland when there is yet another rental car insurance waiver…and especially when it’s called Excess Damage and Super Damage!
 This is another “extra” that you may choose to buy, and it does reduce your cost & deductible a lot if you damage the car.
 But it is quite expensive to buy!

 Another consideration is that in some instances, this additional coverage might waive excess “hold” fees placed on your credit card. ** If you have the Chase Sapphire, you shouldn’t need this extra coverage either.

-Side note – you may be wondering why all the required insurance and hassles in Ireland.
+Side note – you may be wondering why all there are so many requirements and rental car insurance hassles in Ireland.
 Well, it just goes to show you that driving in Ireland isn’t always a piece of cake.
 From narrow roads, lots of rain and rocks…and many tourists driving on the opposite side of the road (and car…with a stick shift) — well, you can guess there’s a lot of damage that happens!